thoughtbot/suspenders/README.md

 new git repository.
 It is not meant to be used against an existing repo.

-Suspenders uses [Trout](https://github.com/thoughtbot/trout) to make it easier to maintain a base version of special files (like Gemfile) in Suspenders.
+Suspenders uses [Trout](https://github.com/thoughtbot/trout) to make it easier to maintain a base version of special files like Gemfile and Procfile in Suspenders.

 Whenever you want to get the latest and greatest Suspenders' Gemfile, run: